underdoggum/seir_penguin_project_2/readme.md

 ## Known Bugs

  - When user changes a specific exercise and submits changes, it doesn't always update immediately upon redirect, but refreshing the page will confirm that the change was made
+ - When a day's workout type is set to "Rest" and submitted as such, if the user changes to any other workout type, it won't populate the exercise data
+ - When confirming Day deletion, user is still able to click unrelated buttons because the popup confirmation is just a visibility toggle on the notification